salameaz/Evaluation-of-the-code-quality-generated-by-Generative-AI/README.md

 1. **Data Collection**
    - A dataset of problems is collected from LeetCode.(you can use the problems we chose availabe [here](original_prompts.csv))
-   - Two subsets of problems are created: an experiment problems dataset and a benchmark problems dataset(we used systematic sampling).
+   - Two subsets of problems are created: an experiment problems dataset with 30 problems and a benchmark problems dataset with 10 problems(we used systematic sampling with equal difficulty levels, you can use whatever you like).

 2. **Code Generation**
    - The AI models used in the benchmark are:
    - ChatGPT 4.0, Microsoft Copilot(free version), Claude 3.0 and google gemini are used to generate code solutions for the problems in the benchmark problem datasets.

 3. **Generated Code Compilation**
-   - The generated code from each model is compiled into a one [file](Generative_AI_answers/Benchmark_answers.csv)
+   - The generated code from each model is compiled into a one [file](Generative_AI_answers/Benchmark_answers.csv)(40 in total 10 foe each model)

 4. **Code Quality Evaluation**
    - The generated code is evaluated on three primary metrics: